 "Colour of carbon"

 But what works in one service may not work in another.
 Take urban waste collection, for example.
 In the hierarchy of concerns, empty bins are part of the core promise; removal and transportation of waste are essential to that core.
 Providing several, separate bins for different kinds of waste is optional, because of technologies that facilitate separation at a later stage.
 Recovering energy and materials from the waste is societal.
 A society may insist on it through incentives for local industry and government regulations.
 A landfill is not optional.
 Not until the local circular economy crosses thresholds.
-Now, if we could measure the amount of waste households deposit into neighbourhood bins, should a municipality charge residents for excess waste as airlines for excess baggage?
+Now, if we could measure the amount of waste households deposit into neighbourhood bins, should a municipality charge its residents for excess waste as airlines for excess baggage?
 And if so, what would be our justification apart from saying it is good for the Planet?
 This is when the colour of carbon matters i.e. what the underlying promises are.
 Would a majority of residents be more willing to pay more every month?
 And if so, how much if it would be in return having more "emptiness" because of bigger bins and more frequent collection?
 How much of it toward greener transportation?
 Would a majority simply vote down the idea in a referendum, or worse, vote out a government?

 Conclusion